 Before you start the integration process, please ensure that you are consistent with the usage of event names and the attributes attached to each, across all platforms such as, Android, iOS and Website.
 We recommend that you create an excel sheet where you can list down all the events you want to track along with their corresponding attributes and data-types.
 Data-types, once defined, cannot be changed later.
 If WebEngage receives data in a different datatype from what was first defined, it will not be able to record this data.

-Events on WebEngage are of 3 types: System, Custom and Campaign.
+Events on WebEngage are of 2 types: System and Custom.

 When the app gets installed